SummaSolutions/utils/Snippets/script-git-autodeploy/README.md

 This script is for deploying git projects.

 Parameters:
+* [/path/to/magento/root]: The path to the magento root directory
-* **[clear-cache]**: If this parameter is present, will try to call /path/to/magento/root/shell/cacheClean.php script for cache cleaning.
+* **[clear-cache]** (optional): If this parameter is present, will try to call /path/to/magento/root/shell/cacheClean.php script for cache cleaning.

 Usage:
 ```bash